PyMachine-Collective/Random-forest/README.md

 # Random-forest
 Random forest is the advanced version of decision tree.
-It combines/ensembles numbers of decision trees for prediction, instead of just one.
+It combines/ensembles numbers of decision trees for prediction, instead of just one. [learn more about desicion tree](https://medium.com/bite-sized-machine-learning/decision-tree-classifier-explained-9543dd952746)

 # How does random forest work ?